jeccalong/NPS_Mortality_Analysis/README.md

 ## Summary of Approach

 This project brings together several NPS datasets that were never designed to work together, each with its own identifiers, naming conventions, and structural quirks.
-One of my first major tasks was creating a unified key system and a relational SQL schema that connects visitation statistics, activities, amenities, geospatial boundries, multiple inconsistent park codes and naming conventions, and individual mortality records.
+One of my first major tasks was creating a unified key system and a relational SQL schema that connects visitation statistics, activities, amenities, geospatial boundaries, multiple inconsistent park codes and naming conventions, and individual mortality records.

 Python was used for cleaning, normalization, and integration.
 I standardized codes, resolved mismatches, and prepared the data, which was then loaded into a SQL database.